 The fog would clear again years later.
 This time, he stood outside a middle school locker as I approached.

 “Hey Andrew, let’s start a band,” he suggested.
 “I’m going to learn to play guitar.
 Why don’t you try learning drums?”
-Annoyed that I was thinking of a fanciful posture, I found him to be uncontrollable.
+Annoyed that I had been thinking of a fanciful posture, I found him to be uncontrollable.

 “Josh,” I said as I turned to him.
 “I’m not going to learn to play drums.
 And you’re not going to learn to play guitar.”
 I was half right.

 Within months, he could play along with most of the radio.
-Soon after, he formed a band with far fewer cynical drummers.
+Shortly thereafter, he formed a band with far fewer cynical drummers.
 Later, he was touring local venues.
-At his peak, he spent time on a competitive music project like a soup kitchen.
+At his peak, he spent time on a competitive music project like Soup Kitchen.

 In our late teens, we found ourselves on vacation in the Florida Panhandle.
 On our first night as the sun set, he walked down to the shore and began to play.
 Within minutes, passersby stopped to listen.
 Then another stopped, and a few more stopped.
 A crowd formed, and onlookers began shouting requests.
 Josh walked around to each one.

-As the last few notes of the previous song played, he seamlessly flowed into the next request without a glance at where it had come from.
-As he hit every note of the songs thrown at him in an easy succession, eyebrows were raised.
+As the last few notes of the previous song played out, he seamlessly flowed into the next request without a glance at where it had come from.
+As he hit every note thrown at him in an easy succession, eyebrows were raised.
 The enchanted beachgoers turned the shore into a seaside concert.
 The volume rose until the last rays were cut off by the horizon.
 The inhibitions faded.
-Voices rang out, and the surrounding stragglers continued to be drawn into the fiery scene, rolling forward with the waves.
+Voices rang out, and the surrounding stragglers continued to roll forward with the waves, drawn into the fiery scene.

-At the peak of the show, a pair of police officers rushed in, ready to disperse the madness, lured by the captivating chord progressions that broke the aggression.
+At the peak of the show, a pair of police officers rushed in, ready to disperse the madness, tempted by the alluring chord progressions that broke the aggression.
 A toxic couple joined hands.
 An improvised tribe, eagerly integrated, covered in tattoos.
-The poor wretch in the back temporarily forgot he was born of the worst combination of possible genes.
+The poor wretch in the back temporarily forgot that he was born of the worst possible combination of genes.
 They suddenly remembered life.
 This went on for hours.

-Throughout it all, he remained aware of the line of admirers forming at the front of the crowd.
-Cute girls forced their way past the blockade, hoping to win his favor while he stared straight at the ground in front of him, translating the notes that delighted the crowd as soon as the performance stole the intensity.
+Throughout it all, he remained aware of the line of worshippers forming at the front of the crowd.
+Cute girls forced their way past the blockade, hoping to win his favor while he stared straight at the ground in front of him, translating the notes that delighted the crowd as soon as the performance intensified.
 I don’t know if he ever saw the size of the crowd he painted every night that week.
 I don’t know if he saw anything at all.

-I came back to him, ready to admit my mistakes and learn.
+I returned to him, ready to admit my mistakes and learn.

 “Hey Josh, do you think you could give me some lessons?”
 I finally asked after swallowing enough pride.